-AVIATION PHOTOGRAPHER-

 Aerial Refueling Photos

 I've always admired people who transfer jet fuel from one flying aircraft to another.
 They see their job as unremarkable, like most military people I believe, but the process astounds me.
-So here are some of my favorite aerial refueling photos.
+So here are some of my favorite photos taken of, or from, aerial refueling aircraft.

 Click any photo to see a larger version of it.